 Below is a short film shot at our Rollington Barn Private View in 2014.

 In 2014 the PAW Festival (as it is now known) introduced a winter series for its growing body of Festival Friends.
 Chamber Music in Purbeck Houses is led by local and international violinist Miranda Fulleylove and her colleagues.
-Additional visual arts activities now take place all the year round, including artists workshops and social events – managed by an active Visual Arts Group.

-From small beginnings, the PAW Festival now has around 200 artist Members and a body of at least 100 Festival Friends.
+From small beginnings, the PAW Festival now has over 200 artist Members and a body of at least 100 Festival Friends.
 It attracts world class musicians and gives local people the opportunity to experience artistic excellence that would otherwise not be accessible and at prices that are substantially less than are charged even in nearby Poole.
 It enables emerging artists to gain experience in putting on exhibitions, and more established artists to access a wider public and to mentor artists who are just starting out.

 The Festival continues to explore new ground with commissions for new music, a Visual Artists Forum to support Members, dance and theatre performances, different ways to involve young musicians, a year-round presence at the well visited Arne RSPB nature reserve and Bursaries to help artists in all disciplines take their next artistic steps.